thumpnail/VParseus/README.md

 # VParseus
-Is marked for major rewrite based on my Parseus Libary but that one has Priority.
+Is marked for major rewrite based on my Parseus Libary but the C# version has Priority.
 Parser Libary/(Generator) in V
 - Generator is out of the window for now